Yngling (Y) Test

 Procedure

-Candidates need to pass both the Sailing test and the Maintenance test to obtain the key.
+Candidates need to fulfill both the Sailing and the Maintenance requirements to obtain the key

 - The wind force must be between 2 and 4 Beaufort (inclusive) for the main manoeuvres.